seamanc2016/ReelGood/README.md

 # Starter Readme

 # Git Terminal/CLI Commands to Remember:
-## Pushing from alternate branches to the main branch - Git Pull FIRST then Git Push ( this allows you to pull in the most recent changes for the main branch before commiting and pushing any later changes to github)
+## Pushing from alternate branches to the main branch - Git Pull FIRST then Git Push ( this allows you to pull in the most recent changes for the main branch before commiting and pushing any later changes to the default branch on github)
 ## 'git prune' command will resolve the 'too many unreachable loos objects' error that may occur

 ## git commit -m (message_name) - command needed to commit changes to github